ktlansing/AmITheAsshole_ML/README.md

 ### Every_Post.csv

-This csv file contains all the posts that were scraped from Reddit and used as our data set.
+This CSV file contains all the posts that were scraped from Reddit and used as our data set.

 ### bert_model.h5